nautechsystems/nautilus_trader/README.md

 ## Docker

-Docker containers are built using a base `python:3.11-slim` with the following image variant tags:
+Docker containers are built using the base image `python:3.12-slim` with the following variant tags:

 - `nautilus_trader:latest` has the latest release version installed
 - `nautilus_trader:nightly` has the head of the `nightly` branch installed